atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 ---

-## Appendix C — Significant near-term projects
+## Appendix C, Significant near-term projects

 This appendix lists active workstreams that will materially change parts of this specification.
 Each entry links to the tracking issue;
 issue threads carry the current design state.
 Implementers should not commit to long-lived choices in these areas without checking the tracking issues for the present direction.
-The list is current as of 2026-05-05; it is not a roadmap commitment, just a snapshot of what is moving.
+The list is current as of 2026-05-05; it is not a roadmap commitment, only a snapshot of what is moving.

 ### C.1 Post-quantum cryptography and crypto agility